tanveerisonline/home_take_assignment_1/README.md

 - Optimize load time ⏳
 - Optimize scroll performance ⏳

-_Some features marked with ⏳ couldn't be implemented due to time limitation, but I plan to add them soon_
+_Some features marked with ⏳ couldn't be implemented due to time limitations, but I plan to add them soon_

 ## Stack